moshezaudi/moshezaudi.github.io/_posts/2024-05-04-phishing-attacks-with-vnc.md

 screenkey
 ```

-### Victim

 Fantastic!
 Our phishing setup is all set and can now be accessed through the following URL: `http://<ip>:8080/vnc.html?autoconnect=true`

-As soon as a victim visits this URL, they will see what looks like the Google accounts login page.
-Little do they know, it's actually a live streaming video that they can interact with.
+### Victim

+Once a victim inputs any information on the page, we have the ability to view it in real-time.
+This means we can obtain access to their passwords, session cookies, keystrokes, and more.
+Furthermore, we can continue to monitor their activity even after they have successfully logged into their Gmail account.
 It's a pretty sneaky and clever trick.

 {% include figure.liquid loading="eager" path="assets/img/posts/2/4.png" class="img-fluid rounded z-depth-1" zoomable=true %}

+---

 ### Credits